EventStore/samples/Quickstart/Java/esdb-sample-springboot/README.md

 {"id":"074979e1-5aa3-47ce-8dc3-e898e748a067","content":"Hello, Nefertiti!"}
 ```

-For the greeting service heartbeat, curl or point a web browser to:
+For the visitorGreeted service heartbeat, curl or point a web browser to:
 ```
 http://localhost:9001/actuator/health
 ```